 I am an Associate Professor of Information Systems in the Heinz College at Carnegie Mellon

-University, where I hold the H.J.
-Heinz III College Dean's Career Development Professorship.
+University, where I have been the H.J.
+Heinz III College Dean's Career Development Professor.

 I also hold courtesy appointments in the Machine Learning Department and Robotics Institute in CMU's School of Computer Science, and an